zhihu/griffith/README.md

 ### [Contributing Guide](./CONTRIBUTING.md)

-Read our [contributing guide](./CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to griffith.
+Read our [contributing guide](./CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Griffith.

 ### Contributor